 - A Class shares successful completion of a capital raising of at least \$5M by the Company in 2013.
 These shares were issued on 6 December 2013 and subsequently lapsed on 31 December 2013 as the performance condition was not met; - B Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 25c.
-These shares were issued on 6 December 2013; - C Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 50c.
+These shares were issued on 6 December 2013: - C Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 50c.
 These shares were issued on 6 December 2013; and - D Class shares the company achieving a positive EBITDA in respect of mining operations (either from current projects or a susbsequently acquired project) for at least 3 consectutive months of operation.
-These shares have not been issued to date and still required shareholder approval;
+These shares were issued on 26 November 2014.